 The fat binary isn't anything new.
 It's software that contains multiple compiled applications in a single "universal" executable, depending on the target devices.

 In 2005, Xcode 2.1 introduced the means to create apps that supported two different CPU architectures.
 On older Macs, one version was compiled for PowerPC CPUs and one for Intel (x86) chips.

 This was how developers kept their apps "native" as Apple shifted from PowerPC to Intel processors starting in 2006.
 This Universal binary includes a "header" read by the operating system, so it knows which portion in needs to run.

 In 2009, Xcode 2.4 added support for four designs: 32-bit and 64-bit PowerPC, and 32-bit and 64-bit Intel.

 As before, Apple's Mac portfolio going forward will be based on two CPU architectures, requiring two compiled applications within a single executable: One based on arm64 (64-bit ARM) and one based on x86_64 (64-bit Intel).
 In this case, developers need Xcode 12, which adds arm64 to the build list.

 This ultimately means Apple's entire ecosystem will eventually revolve around one CPU design rather than two: ARM.
 This will unify all platforms under the Apple umbrella on both the hardware and software fronts.
 Eventually, Apple will phase out x86-based CPUs altogether, meaning no fat binaries and no compiling two versions.

 To help developers, Apple provides the Developer Transition Kit (DTK) that's based on the A12Z Bionic System on a Chip (SoC).
-The first Mac with Apple Silicon is expected to arrive by the end of 2020.
-Apps developed for the iPhone and iPad will run natively on computers with Apple Silicon, but developers can still use Mac Catalyst to make the app feel more Mac-native.
+Apps developed for the iPhone and iPad will run natively on computers with Apple Silicon, though app publishers can opt out of providing them in the App Store.
+Developers can still use Mac Catalyst to make their apps feel more Mac-native.